 Looking to have a sticky header for your WordPress website?
 It’s not that difficult to do this.
-In this post, we will walk you through the steps on how to add a sticky header to your WordPress website.
+In this post, we will walk you through the steps on how to add a sticky header/menu or fixed header to your WordPress website.

-A sticky header helps the user to easily navigate your website.
-It can also improve the visibility of the brand as your logo always remains in view as your user is scrolling through your website content.
+A sticky header also helps improve the visibility of the brand as your logo always remains in view as your user is scrolling through your website content.

-Now many themes like Generatepress do give you an option to make your header sticky as a part of the theme.
+Now many themes like Generatepress premium do give you a ready made option to make your header sticky as a part of the theme.
 However, if you are using a theme that does not have a built-in option to make the header stick, worry not.
 There are some easy solutions.

 How to add a sticky header to WordPress?
 You can create a sticky header on your website using either CSS or a plugin